Hugging Face

 Traction

+In 2022, more than 10K organizations used Hugging Face’s platform in some capacity.
+As of January 2026, that number had climbed to 50K.
 The traction of the company’s products can be attributed to its initial focus on building a community instead of monetizing users.
-Pat Grady, a Partner of Sequoia Capital, had the following to say about Hugging Face prioritizing building a strong community early on:
+Pat Grady, a Partner of Sequoia Capital, said the following about Hugging Face prioritizing building a strong community early on:

 "They prioritized adoption over monetization, which I think was correct.
 They saw that transformer-based models working their way outside of NLP and saw a chance to be the GitHub not just for NLP, but for every domain of machine learning."